Tural-Hamidov/Instacart_Market_Basket_Analysis_Project_-Python-and-Statistics-/README.md

 The main objectives of this project were:

 - inspect and understand the structure of the datasets
-- clean the data by handling missing values and duplicate records
+- clean the data by handling missing values and checking duplicate records
-- perform exploratory data analysis (EDA)
+- perform exploratory data analysis
 - apply basic statistical analysis to key numerical variables
 - visualize shopping and reorder behavior
 - generate business insights and recommendations